professorkalim/stats22-23/random_variable_lab.md

 plot(twenty_dice)
 ```

-You can also find the probability that a random variable will exceed a certain value of fall within a certain range.
+You can also find the probability that a random variable will exceed a certain value or fall within a certain range.

 ```r
 # the chance that the sum of twenty dice exceeds 80